cosden/cosden.github.io/_posts/2020-09-21-improving-your-RSE-application.md

 A CV is required, a cover letter is optional.
 My first piece of advice is also my biggest: **do not consider the cover letter optional**.
 We’ll get to the specifics of why, and what makes a good cover letter later, but for now realize that it’s simply that important.
-To be clear, a great CV - one that perfectly matches the skills and experience needed for the position - even without a cover letter is more than sufficient to get you on the short list.
+To be clear, a great CV - one that perfectly matches the skills and experience needed for the position - even without a cover letter, is more than sufficient to get you on the short list.
 But that’s still not reason enough to skip it.

 ### Why am I writing this?
-Because so few people know what an RSE is, it’s hard to get targeted advice.
+Because so few people know what an RSE is, let alone have first hand knowledge about the positions, it’s hard to get targeted advice.
 There are a million resources online for getting a software engineering job.
 There are nearly as many for applying to a research position.
 But an RSE?
 I don’t know of any (if you know of one, send me a link and I’ll edit this to include it).
 I want to do my part to make RSE positions more accessible to everyone, not just those with a spectacular CV and insider knowledge.
+So here are some insights along with some tips for improving your chances.
-So I’ve written this with an early-career aspiring RSE in mind, but it’s likely general enough for most.
+I’ve written this with an early-career aspiring RSE in mind - those with the hardest time building up a strong CV - but it’s likely general enough for most.

-### The posts
+### On to the posts!
 [Part 1: Tips for improving your CV]({{ site.baseurl }}/01-improving-your-CV)
 [Part 2: Writing a good cover letter]({{ site.baseurl }}/02-improving-your-cover-letter)